-If we elect to physically settle any forward sale contract by issuing and delivering shares of our common stock, we will receive an amount of cash from the forward purchaser equal to the product of the forward sale price per share under that particular forward sale contract and the number of shares of our common stock underlying the particular forward sale contract.
-In the event that we elect to cash settle, the settlement amount will be generally related to (1) (a) the average of the volume-weighted average price of our common stock on each exchange business day during the relevant valuation period under the particular forward sale contract minus (b) the average forward sale price over such valuation period; multiplied by (2) the number of shares of our common stock underlying the particular forward sale contract subject to cash settlement.
-In the event we elect to net share settle, the settlement amount will be generally related to (1) (a) the weighted average price at which the forward purchaser or its affiliate purchases shares of our common stock during the relevant valuation period for such settlement under that particular forward sale contract minus (b) the average forward sale price over such valuation period; multiplied by (2) the number of shares of our common stock underlying that particular forward sale contract subject to such net share settlement.
-If this settlement amount is a negative number, the forward purchaser will pay us the absolute value of that amount (in the case of cash settlement) or deliver to us a number of shares of our common stock having a value equal to the absolute value of such amount (in the event of net share settlement).
-If this settlement amount is a positive number, we will pay the forward purchaser that amount (in the case of cash settlement) or deliver to the forward purchaser a number of shares of our common stock having a value equal to such amount (in the event of net share settlement).
-In connection with any cash settlement or net share settlement, we would expect the forward purchaser or its affiliate to purchase shares of our common stock in secondary market transactions for delivery to third-party stock lenders in order to close out its, or its affiliate's, hedge position in respect of that particular forward sale contract.
-The purchase of shares of our common stock in connection with the forward purchaser or its affiliate unwinding its hedge positions could cause the price of our common stock to increase over time (or prevent or reduce a decrease over time), thereby increasing the amount of cash we owe to the forward purchaser (or decreasing the amount of cash that the forward purchaser owes us) upon cash settlement or increasing the number of shares of our common stock that we are obligated to deliver to the forward purchaser (or decreasing the number of shares of our common stock that the forward purchaser is obligated to deliver to us) upon net share settlement of the particular forward sale contract.
-See "Risk Factors-Risks Related to Forward Sale Contracts."
+If we elect to physically settle any forward sale contract by issuing and delivering shares of common stock, we will receive an amount of cash from the forward purchaser equal to the product of the forward sale price per share under that particular forward sale contract and the number of shares of common stock underlying the particular forward sale contract.
+In the event that we elect to cash settle, the settlement amount will be generally related to (1) (a) the average of the volume-weighted average price of our common stock on each exchange business day during the relevant valuation period under the particular forward sale contract minus (b) the average forward sale price over such valuation period; multiplied by (2) the number of shares of common stock underlying the particular forward sale contract subject to cash settlement.
+In the event we elect to net share settle, the settlement amount will be generally related to (1) (a) the weighted average price at which the forward purchaser or its affiliate purchases shares of common stock during the relevant valuation period for such settlement under that particular forward sale contract minus (b) the average forward sale price over such valuation period; multiplied by (2) the number of shares of common stock underlying that particular forward sale contract subject to such net share settlement.
+If this settlement amount is a negative number, the forward purchaser will pay us the absolute value of that amount (in the case of cash settlement) or deliver to us a number of shares of common stock having a value equal to the absolute value of such amount (in the event of net share settlement).
+If this settlement amount is a positive number, we will pay the forward purchaser that amount (in the case of cash settlement) or deliver to the forward purchaser a number of shares of common stock having a value equal to such amount (in the event of net share settlement).
+In connection with any cash settlement or net share settlement, we would expect the forward purchaser or its affiliate to purchase shares of common stock in secondary market transactions for delivery to third-party stock lenders in order to close out its, or its affiliate's, hedge position in respect of that particular forward sale contract.
+The purchase of shares of common stock in connection with the forward purchaser or its affiliate unwinding its hedge positions could cause the price of our common stock to increase over time (or prevent or reduce a decrease over time), thereby increasing the amount of cash we owe to the forward purchaser (or decreasing the amount of cash that the forward purchaser owes us) upon cash settlement or increasing the number of shares of common stock that we are obligated to deliver to the forward purchaser (or decreasing the number of shares of common stock that the forward purchaser is obligated to deliver to us) upon net share settlement of the particular forward sale contract.
+See "Risk Factors-Risks Related to Our Common Stock -Settlement provisions contained in a forward sale contract could result in substantial dilution to our earnings per share and return on equity or result in substantial cash payment obligations" in this prospectus supplement.